 In-class group case discussions: In class each group member will discuss your thoughts with your group members; and then groups will exchange and/or debate on ideas.

-Post-class written report submissions: Each group needs to hand in written answers (no more than 2 pages, single-spaced) to discussion questions with before 10:00pm of the day when the case discussion ends.
+Post-class written report submissions: Each group needs to hand in a written report (3 pages, double-spaced) before 10:00pm, Sunday of the week when the case is fully discussed.